Skip to content

 payload = await request.json()

-event_type = payload.get("event_type")
+event = payload.get("event") or payload.get("event_type")

-if (event_type == "impression"):
+if event == "campaign.impression":

 # Handle impression event